Management (MGMT)

 Term Typically Offered: Fall, Spring

-Prerequisite(s): ACCT 201 and ACCT 202 or ACCT 203, CIS 205, ECON 201, ECON 202, MGMT 301; One of the following: BSTA 201, BSTA 301, MGMT 201, IE 360, MATH 109, MATH 360, PSYC 301, SOC 301, PHST 302, POLS 390 or equivalent; Restricted to BBA students and Management Minors not majoring in the College of Business.
+Prerequisite(s): ACCT 201 and ACCT 202 or ACCT 203, CIS 205, ECON 201, ECON 202, MGMT 301; One of the following: BSTA 201, BSTA 301, MGMT 201, IE 360, MATH 109, MATH 360, PSYC 301, SOC 301, PHST 302, POLS 390 or equivalent; restricted to BBA students and Management Minors not majoring in the College of Business.

 Fee: An additional $45.00 is charged for this course.

 Description: This course covers the concepts of operations and supply chain management as applied to the design of processes used to create products and services, and the process improvement tools and techniques of lean, six sigma and the theory of constraints.e., hands-on) learning over quantitative approaches.
+Students may not receive credit for both MGMT 320 and MGMT 401.

 Note: This course emphasizes more experiential (i.